ElektraInitiative/PermaplanT/benchmarks/README.md

 Metrics:

 -   `First Contentful Paint (FCP)` - the time it takes for the browser to render the first bit of content on the page.
+Measured in milliseconds.
 -   `Interactive` - the time it takes for the page to become fully interactive.
+Measured in milliseconds.
 -   `Score` - the performance score of the page.
+Measured in percentage.
+The metric is calculated based on the weighted average of the other metrics.
+(PENDING, will probably be removed because it depends on the other metrics, which are not considered in the study)

 #### Test cases